-- Economical- Core Kit cost $105 and you use that every year for every child.
-You also purchase one Learning Log per child per school year purchased from BHI or you can use a regular composition notebook.
+- Economical: The Core Kit is really affordable and you use that every year for every child.
+You also purchase one Learning Log per child per school year.
 There are no other purchases needed!

-- A lot of phonics programs introduce words according to word families, leaving little need for the child to really think about the sound of the letters and the rules behind the spelling.
-SWR allows a child the opportunity to *think* about each word before spelling it so that the rules of the language are firmly established in the child’s mind.
-My kids don’t have to guess at the spelling of words anymore; they just think it through using the spelling rules they have learned!
+- It gives children the opportunity to think about each word before spelling it so that the rules of the language are firmly established in the their minds.
+A lot of phonics programs introduce words according to word families, leaving little need for the child to really think about the sound of the letters and the rules behind the spelling.
+My kids don’t have to guess at the spelling of words anymore.
+They just think it through using the spelling rules they have learned.

-- For my preschool/kindergarten age children, I like that I can teach them the phonogram sounds right along with teaching them handwriting.
-(Because I want my kids to learn cursive writing before printing, I use the inexpensive program Cursive First by Elizabeth FitzGerald which coordinates with the SWR program).
+- Handwriting and phonics go hand in hand for a multi-sensory learning experience.
+I like that I can teach my young children the phonogram sounds right along with teaching them handwriting.
+I have seen the benefits of learning cursive writing before print so I use the inexpensive program Cursive First by Elizabeth FitzGerald which coordinates with the SWR program.

-- SWR integrates beginning grammar, composition and vocabulary with its phonics and spelling lessons.
-(Although I would advise purchasing an additional grammar and composition curriculum for the later elementary school years and beyond).
+- It integrates beginning grammar, composition and vocabulary with each spelling lesson.
+I would advise purchasing an additional grammar and composition curriculum for the later elementary school years and beyond.
+We enjoy Fix It!
+Grammar and IEW writing.

 Back Home Industries– They sell the SWR curriculum

-LITHBITH Educational Services – They sell the Cursive First curriculum
+LITHBITH Educational Services – They sell SWR and the Cursive First curriculum along with helpful information for implementing both.

 Answers the common questions about SWR.